spatialos/gdk-for-unity/docs/modules/mobile/cloud-deploy.md

     * Go to **Build Settings** > **Packaging** > **Project Bundle Identifier** and input a unique string.
     * Still in the Xcode Editor Area, select **General** > **Signing** and sign the project.
 For more information, see [Code signing and provisioning [Apple Documentation]](https://help.apple.com/xcode/mac/current/#/dev60b6fbbc7).
 1. Still in XCode, select the **Play** button in the top left of the window.
-1. Play the game on your device or simulator.
+1. Play the game on your device or Simulator.